-Wilma and her counterpart, Fred Flintstone, were found as strays.
+Wilma and her counterpart, Fred Flintstone, were found as strays, though shortly after their arrival we tracked back a possible owner and a little bit of history.
 These two goofballs come to life when they’re together and MPR took on the challenge to find a forever home dedicated to keeping this bonded pair together.

 Age: 2-5 yrs

 Wilma is medium size but big boned.
 She has a snow-white coat and piercing baby blue eyes.
 There are some light brown splotches on her ears.
 She has a thick and very soft velvety coat and loves to be brushed.

 Wilma has adjusted well to life at the MPR shelter.
 She was a bit unsure about her surroundings when she arrived, but she promptly came out of her shell and blossomed before our eyes.
 Although always a good girl and very pleasant dog, she thrives when she is out with Fred.